thelostcode/PoGoMITM/README.md

 Then open a web browser on your phone and enter http://proxyip:61222.
 You should see the Web UI.
 There click to Download Root Certificate link at the top right corner and follow the instructions to install the certificate.

 You also need the PoGo APK with Certificate Pinning disabled in order to run PoGo through the proxy.
-You can download it here.
+You can download it here: https://github.com/rastapasta/pokemon-go-mitm/issues/69#issuecomment-238457389

 ## Settings